Class of 2013

 Misti Martinez, MSN'13, is a nurse practitioner with Gastroenterology and Hepatology Associates in Hendersonville, Tennessee (2018).

-Travis McCall, MSN'13, received the VUSN DAISY Award for Small Group Facilitator at the MSN Level in May 2022, and support from the VUSN Faculty Scholarship program in October 2021 for his project, "Evaluating the Effectiveness of a Peer Support Program for Vanderbilt LifeFlight."
+Travis McCall, MSN'13, received the VUSN DAISY Award for Small Group Facilitator at the MSN Level in May 2022, and the Sara K. Archer Award from students in the VUSN Emergency Nurse Practitioner specialty in August.
+He is lead author of "Was Definitely Different Because They Were Kids: Caring for Patients from a School Shooting," published in the September/October issue of the Journal of Trauma Nursing.
+Travis received support from the VUSN Faculty Scholarship program in October 2021 for his project, "Evaluating the Effectiveness of a Peer Support Program for Vanderbilt LifeFlight."
 He published "Caring for Patients from a School Shooting: A Qualitative Case Series in Emergency Nursing," in the Journal of Emergency Nursing in September 2020, and presented a poster, "Caring for Patients from a School Shooting: A Qualitative Case Study in Emergency Nursing," at the 2019 Vanderbilt University Medical Center Nursing Research Day.
 Travis is an assistant professor at VUSN.

 Sarah McGuire, MSN'13, is a nurse practitioner at Stillwater Medical Center in Blackwell, Oklahoma, where she specializes in internal medicine for patients twelve years and older (2022).